 Consider leaving the stump

-Removing the stump can add significant costs to the overall removal job.
+Stump removal can add significant costs to the overall job.
 If it’s not a safety hazard, consider leaving it for the time being or removing it later on.

 Salvage the wood